National Security Council (India): National Security Advisory Board

 The brainchild of the first National Security Advisor (NSA), Brajesh Mishra, a former member of Indian Foreign Service.
 The National Security Advisory Board (NSAB) consists of a group of eminent national security experts outside of the government.
-Members are usually senior retired officials, civilian as well as military, academics and distinguished members of civil society drawn from and having expertise in Internal and External Security, Foreign Affairs, Defence, Science & Technology and Economic Affairs.
+Members are usually senior retired officials, civilian as well as military, academicians and distinguished members of civil society drawn from and having expertise in Internal and External Security, Foreign Affairs, Defence, Science & Technology and Economic Affairs.

 The first NSAB, constituted in December 1998, headed by the late K. Subrahmanyam produced a draft Nuclear Doctrine for the country in 2001, a Strategic Defence Review in 2002 and a National Security Review in 2007.

 The board meets at least once a month, and more frequently as required.
 It provides a long-term prognosis and analysis to the NSC and recommends solutions and address policy issues referred to it.
-Initially the Board was constituted for one year, but since 2004-06, the Board has been reconstituted for two years.
+Initially the board was constituted for one year, but since 2004–06, the board has been reconstituted for two years.

 The tenure of the previous NSAB, headed by former Foreign Secretary Shyam Saran, ended in January 2015.
 It had 14 members.

-The new board has been re-constituted in July 2018, with P. S. Raghavan, former Indian Ambassador to Russia (2014–16), as its head.
-It has a tenure of two years.
+The new board was re-constituted in July 2018, with P. S. Raghavan, former Indian Ambassador to Russia (2014–16), as its head.

+It had a tenure of two years.

+The board is again reconstituted in April 2025 with Alok Joshi as Chairman, NSAB.It currently has 7 members and advices NSC on various security policy formulation and goals, and reports to the NSA on the ongoing development.
+The NSAB has currently two subordinate bodies working under it :